brettz9/atyourcommand/README.md

 	1. Finish behavior providing substitution of current page contents, URL, etc. (see todos in main.js under "buttonClick" "execute" event)
 	1. Support defaults (including empty ones)
+1. Option to have context menu items, based on the substitutions used (or user choice), cause them to only appear under certain, correct conditions (but ensure commands can utilize multiple components (e.g., highlighted link and page HTML)
 	1. Give user choice on whether to provide content only in certain selector-based contexts (but making necessary JSON-friendly conversions, e.g., canvas to data URL, for them)
 1. Complete saving work
 1. Prefs: label list: add, edit, delete, move up/down (adapt for AYW also?)?
+1. Optional pre-processing of highlighted contents esp. if cannot convert to HTML (e.g., toDataURL on canvas)

 # Higher priority to-dos